 Will my insurance company pay for endovenous ablation?

 EVA has been approved by the Government agency NICE (CG168).
 Most Insurance companies will now pay if the code used is L8540 or L8541.
-Some insurance companies are not able to pay for the full cost of treatment so a supplementary fee may apply.

 Why do some surgeons not offer endovenous ablation?